History (HIST)

 Graduation with Leadership Distinction: GLD: Global Learning

-A survey of the political, social, economic, and cultural development of the British Isles from Anglo-Saxon times to the present.
-First semester: to the Restoration of 1660; second semester: since 1660.
+A survey of the political, social, economic, and cultural development of the British Isles from pre-history to the Restoration of 1660.

 Graduation with Leadership Distinction: GLD: Global Learning

-A survey of the political, social, economic, and cultural development of the British Isles from Anglo-Saxon times to the present.
-First semester: to the Restoration of 1660; second semester: since 1660.
+A survey of the political, social, economic, and cultural development of the British Isles since 1660.

 Graduation with Leadership Distinction: GLD: Global Learning